 Pharmaceutical waste generated by various types of medical facilities can be a difficult waste stream to manage.
-Not only does your facility need to comply with all applicable hazardous and solid waste regulations, they must also comply with any overlapping regulations from:
+Not only does your facility need to comply with all applicable hazardous and solid waste regulations, but they must also comply with any overlapping regulations from:

-Proper disposal of pharmaceutical waste is an emerging issue nationally as low-levels of various pharmaceutical compounds have been found in waterways across the country.
+Proper disposal of pharmaceutical waste is an emerging issue nationally as low levels of various pharmaceutical compounds have been found in waterways across the country.
 This online group provides a national dialogue to organize, discuss and track ideas, projects, grants, and other issues.
 Participants are primarily from various government agencies, but others are welcome to join.

-Mail Back Programs Through Retailers and Disposal Products
+Mail-Back Programs Through Retailers and Disposal Products

-None of these products are suitable for disposal of hazardous waste pharmaceuticals from a business like a medical facility or pharmacy.
+None of these products are suitable for the disposal of hazardous waste pharmaceuticals from a business like a medical facility or pharmacy.
 DEP does not regulate any of these products.

 Can't find a disposal site or drop-off event?